Formula FSAE

 I joined the Formula FSAE Electric team at Olin College of Engineering in my first year because of my passion for automotive engineering.
 I have since gained a multitude of skills such as Solidworks CAD, suspension calculation & design, composites manufacturing, and metal fabrication.

-Additionally, I worked with the student in charge of the z-bar to create a z-bar attachment point that would provide sufficient force to put the bar in bending while not sacrificing factor of safety.
+Additionally, I collaborated with the student in charge of the front z-bar ARB to find a suitable pickup point that would provide sufficient force to put the bar in bending while not sacrificing factor of safety.

 I worked on a team of five students to design a full custom aerodynamics package made out of sustainable hemp fiber for our MK6 FSAE Car.

-I was in charge of designing and fabricating the rear diffuser with another student.
-After designing the diffuser using an equation driven curve, we ran a simple Ansys simulation to test its effectiveness.
+After CADing the diffuser using an equation driven curve within SolidWorks, we ran a simple Ansys simulation to test its effectiveness.

-Finally, I created 3D printed molds that were used to form the composites.
-I then laid the hemp fiber and resin combination over the mold to create the final diffuser profile.
+After validating the diffuser’s effectiveness and reaching design lock, I split the diffuser into easily 3D printable segments to create a printed mold for the hemp composite.
+I then laid the hemp fiber and resin combination over the mold to create the final diffuser.

-Currently, we are working on the next iteration of our design which is planned to be implemented on MK8.
+Currently, I am working on the next iteration of our design to be implemented on MK8.

 Click here for additional information about the project on the Olin College website.